-The clarification stage, which is also called “secondary settling ” aims to separate by density difference the biological solids from water, thus obtaining sludge in the lower part of the reactor and a clarified water through the outlet of the equipment.
+The clarification stage, also called “secondary settling ” aims to separate by density difference the biological solids from water, thus obtaining sludge in the lower part of the reactor and a clarified water at the outlet of the equipment.

 2. Moving bed Biofilm Reactor process (MBBR)

-It reduces the volume of biological reactors.
-A settling tank shall be installed for the removal of the sludge in the tank.
+This treatment reduces the volume of biological reactors.
+A settling tank shall be installed for the removal of the sludge contained in the reactor.

 3. Membrane bioreactor process (MBR)

-The ultrafiltration membranes system substitutes the conventional activated sludge treatment and combines filtration, aeration and clarification in a single operation.
+The ultrafiltration membranes system replaces the conventional activated sludge treatment and combines filtration, aeration and clarification in a single operation.
 Its compactness and modularity are also remarkable.
-This system is very compact, and if necessary, it can treat bigger flows, it is enough to increase of number of filter cartridges in a quick and easy way.
-There are the main advantages of the MBR treatment, compared to other options:
+Another remarkable element of this system is its compactness and modularity; if necessary to treat larger flows, simply expand the number of cartridges quickly and easily.
+The main advantages of the MBR treatment, compared to other options are the following:

-- Lower production of sludge, around 50-60% compared to the low load activated sludge treatment,
+- Lower production of sludge, approximately 50 – 60%, compared to the low load activated sludge treatment.

 - Compliance with the strictest environmental regulations.

-4. Biological treatment with ultrafiltration system by ceramic membrane.
+4. Biological treatment with ultrafiltration system with ceramic membrane.

-This system consists of the combination of a biological reactor and an external ultrafiltration with inorganic membranes.
+This system combines a biological reactor with an external ultrafiltration with inorganic membranes.

-To avoid the installation of a wastewater treatment plant with higher volume than the appropriate, the following measures shall be implemented:
+To avoid the installation of a wastewater treatment plant with a capacity to treat a volume much larger than the one needed, the following measures shall be implemented:

 Complete WWTP with membrane bioreactor and ultrafiltration ceramic membranes.

-ProjectsDiscover our potential to innovate and create the ideal solution with any challenge.
+ProjectsDiscover our potential to innovate and create the ideal solution for every challenge.

 Designed and developed to meet all the requirements in water treatments.